 About 100km above the Earth is Space, which appears as a black blanket dotted with stars.
 While it is believed that space is empty, it is not true.
-It is filled with gas and dust and infra – red and ultra-violet radiations from the sun which could be dangerous for astronauts, people who go to space.
-Prolonged periods in space affects the human body both physically and psychologically.
+It is filled with gas and dust and infrared and ultra-violet radiations from the sun which could be dangerous for astronauts, and people who go to space.
+Prolonged periods in space affect the human body both physically and psychologically.

 Astronauts who work in space, under an extreme working environment of microgravity inside a closed spacecraft are known to experience deterioration of immune function.
-In healthy individuals, the flexibility and resilience of the immune system allows rapid recovery with little or no adverse effect.
-However, with high intensity and/or duration of extremes in environment, disrupted circadian rhythms, altered nutrition, and other factors, the immune system can be adversely affected.
+In healthy individuals, the flexibility and resilience of the immune system allow rapid recovery with little or no adverse effects.
+However, with high intensity and/or duration of extremes in the environment, disrupted circadian rhythms, altered nutrition, and other factors, the immune system can be adversely affected.

-Mr. Hiroshi Oshima, JAXA’s Manager of Space Biomedical Research said, “Space is a model for accelerated ageing, therefore if we can find preventive measures in space to prolong ageing, these could be applied on the ground too.”
-Therefore, this ongoing study aims at contributing to promote people’s health in general by utilizing the knowledge that is gained in the joint research for use of probiotics on the ground.
+Mr. Hiroshi Oshima, JAXA’s Manager of Space Biomedical Research said, “Space is a model for accelerated aging, therefore if we can find preventive measures in space to prolong aging, these could be applied on the ground too.”
+Therefore, this ongoing study aims at contributing to promoting people’s health in general by utilizing the knowledge that is gained in the joint research for use of probiotics on the ground.